colbydh/cmi_service/README.md

 2. Install requirements
     * Navigate to the folder with "requirements.txt"
     * In the anaconda terminal type: "pip install -r requirements.txt" this should install all the packages.
-3. Install the npm packages for frontend development, mainly used for SCSS compiling.
-    * In the anaconda terminal type: "npm install -g sass"

 ### Setup PyCharm